-The Indiana Life, Accident, and Health test is one hundred sixty (160) questions long, and you have two hours and forty minutes (2:40) to complete it.
+The Indiana Life, Accident, and Health test is one hundred fifty (150) questions long, and you have three hours (3:00) to complete it.
 Be sure to look over the Life, Accident, and Health Producer Indiana Examination Content Outline.

-The Indiana Property and Casualty test is one hundred sixty (160) questions long, and you have two hours and forty minutes (2:40) to complete it.
+The Indiana Property and Casualty test is one hundred fifty (150) questions long, and you have three hours (3:00) to complete it.
 Be sure to look over the Property and Casualty Producer Indiana Examination Content Outline.

 Check out our Insurance Exam Guide.
 It’s extremely in-depth, and will hopefully help you pass the first time.

 Insurance license tests are intentionally difficult, but not impossible by any means.
 You should study to the point of comfortability with the information before you attempt the test.
 Failing the exam isn’t the end of the world, but keep in mind that you will need to pay the fee each time you attempt the test.

 Note: StateRequirement recommends that you study for one exam at a time, then after passing, starting on your next line.
 The exams are difficult enough on their own without confusing information from one line to another.

 You may register to take your exams and find more information on the Pearson Vue Indiana Insurance License Exam page.

 Step 4.
 License Application